syk0z/cryptio-technical-interview/README.md

 * `npm run prod` - starts the application in production mode
 * `npm run lint` - lints all `.ts` files

+You **don't** have to host a live version of your solution, although it will be valuated if you do it.
+Some services that have a free tier and fits well with the technologies we recommend are [Heroku](https://www.heroku.com/) for the back and [Vercel](https://vercel.com/) for the front.

+If, for some reasons, you don't want your code to be public, this not an issue.
+Just let us know how we can access it.

+*This repository has been bootstrapped on Node v14.15.3 (which is the LTS at the time of writing) on a modern Linux distribution.*

 ## Third party APIs

 You are welcome to use any third party API.
 Here are a few ones we recommend: